NegativeCharge/Elk-Music-Studio-Beeper-Engine/README.md

 The track currently needs to be referenced in main.s.6502

-Playback speen can be altered in the track file by updating music_speed.
+Playback speed can be altered in the track file by updating music_speed.
 0x7 works for an unexpanded Electron, and 0xf for an Electron with a turbo board enabled.

 Release Notes: